yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 > How did you feel about our overall end-product at the end of the sprint?
 - Great knowing that we managed to deliver all core functionalities that was requested, plus a few additional functionalities as well
 - Glad to have finished the product on time
-- The team did very well during the presentation — finsihed the presentation on time, and explained the product pretty
+- The team did very well during the presentation — finished the presentation on time, and explained the product clearly

 ## Joshua Situwali
 > What went well in the Sprint?
 Were there any improvements compared to the previous sprint?